Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - See Internet robot, crawler, spider.
      -

+   * - ROR (Research Organization Registry)
+     - ROR is a community-led registry of open, sustainable, usable, and unique identifiers for every research organization in the world.
+See https://ror.org.

+       In COUNTER reports ROR IDs can be used as identifiers for institutions and publishers.
+     -

    * - Scholarly Collaboration Network
      - A service used by researchers to share information about their work.
      - Mendeley, Reddit/Science